seleniumbase/SeleniumBase/README.md

 The above code (with --pdb) will leave your browser window open in case there's a failure, which is possible if the web pages from the example change the data that's displayed on the page. (ipdb commands: 'c', 's', 'n' => continue, step, next).

-Here are some other useful nosetest arguments that you may want to append to your run commands:
+Here are some other useful nosetest arguments for appending to your run commands:

 ```bash
 --logging-level=INFO  # Hide DEBUG messages, which can be overwhelming.